svandragt/cuttlefish/readme.md

 ## Externals

 Carbon will support third-party plugins (externals).
-Simply drop a [PHP autoloader](http://php.net/manual/en/language.oop5.autoload.php) compatible class into the `system/Ext` folder and call the class in the code.
+Simply drop a [spl_autoload_register](http://www.php.net/manual/en/function.spl-autoload-register.php) compatible class into the `system/Ext` folder and call the class in the code.
 See the php manual page for more info on autoloading classes.
-Feel free to organise classes using folders, with no naming requirements.
+Feel free to organise classes using custom folders.

 Carbon will register any externals and autoload them.
 It comes with markdown and yaml support courtesy of [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/) and [Spyc](https://github.com/mustangostang/spyc/).